 With a fast and neat backend, ActiveCampaign’s platform offers an excellent user experience.
 Which is funny because they have a ton of features, and it usually means more complexity.
 But no complaints here: managing lists and subscribers is both flexible, powerful, and easy to do.
 Another example of excellent UX is when creating campaigns: you can check previous and next steps, which makes the process fast and easy to review.

-AWeber, on the other hand can be a bit confusing.
+AWeber, on the other hand, can be a bit confusing.
 For instance, some options are unnecessarily hidden, like reusing a campaign or choosing senders’ addresses.
 Their naming also muddies things.
 For example, they call “Broadcast” regular newsletter and say “Campaigns” when talking about email automations.
 Your main selector is the subscriber list, which makes it harder to go to the campaigns and automations.
 And finally, they lack a visual, workflow-based navigation menu like ActiveCampaign’s.

 Winner: Based on the number of templates alone, AWeber would win this round.
-But we’d rather have less choice with better looking templates and a sleeker editor.
+But we’d rather have less choice with better-looking templates and a sleeker editor.
 So ActiveCampaign takes an extra point here.

 ActiveCampaign’s automations are as good as they get.
-Their system allows you to monitor (registered) visitors on your website and to adapt email marketing programs to their behaviour and interests.
+Their system allows you to monitor (registered) visitors on your website and to adapt email marketing programs to their behavior and interests.
 For example, if a registered user on your cooking blog visits a page about cheesecake, you can send an automated email with different recipes.
 Or you could ask them to rate the recipes after three days.
 The possibilities are endless.
 What’s more, creating automations is done through visual workflows, both intuitive and easy to use.

 AWeber’s automations (confusingly called Campaigns) are a new addition and still a beta feature at the time of writing.
 You can apply tags to users when they subscribe to your list (for example: “interested in cheesecakes”) and you can segment your mailing lists accordingly.
 In short, it’s not the most advanced system there is.

 You can create and customise ActiveCampaign’s registration forms with a good amount of flexibility, including all the fields you need.
 Note that if you’re on the lower price plan, they will keep their branding on the form.

-Winner: you can pick your own winner here.
-AWeber’s forms are more flexible, and if you need specific features like audio forms, then they’re great.
+Winner: You can pick your own winner here; AWeber’s forms are more flexible, and if you need specific features like audio forms, then they’re great.
 If you want ease of use and no frills, go for ActiveCampaign.

 If you want to make sure your emails reach subscribers, you can use ActiveCampaign’s pass / fail test.
 It’s not detailed, though, so don’t expect great insights about why your emails end up in the spam inbox.
-Additionally there is a third party service for previewing emails in different inboxes (Gmail, Outlook, etc…).
+Additionally, there is a third-party service for previewing emails in different inboxes (Gmail, Outlook, etc…).
 It’s a paid service though….

 …but we’ll still take it over AWeber, who offer nothing at all in this category.